BruceWind/GcoreCDNIPSelector/README.md

 to choose the [Gcore](https://gcore.com/) IPs with the lowest possible connection latency.

 ### Background
-Gcore cdn provide a smooth experience over the world.
+Gcore's CDN provide a smooth experience over the world.

-However, those who living in China use it sometime get laggy, shipments-lost and high latency.
+However, network connections from China sometime get shipments-lost and high-latency.
-As a result, some people would have lived to bind to Gcore's domain using low-latency IP addresses.
+As a result, some people would have liked to use low-latency IP addresses to bind Gcore's domain.

 So, I wrote a script to choose IPs with the lowest latency to cater for this situation.